rbergm/PostBOUND/docs/source/core/databases.rst

 -------------

 Information about tables, columns, indexes, datatypes, etc. of the database are captured in the :class:`~postbound.db.DatabaseSchema`.
-Use :meth:`~postbound.db.Database.schema` to get the schema of the current database.
+Use :meth:`~postbound.Database.schema` to get the schema of the current database.
 Most of the schema information is accessible via dedicated methods, such as :meth:`~postbound.db.DatabaseSchema.tables` or :meth:`~postbound.db.DatabaseSchema.datatype`.
 You can also access a compact representation of the schema via :meth:`~postbound.db.DatabaseSchema.as_graph`.
 This method provides a